Chinese Dry Spices and Condiments

 Dried Red Chili peppers come in a vast number of varieties–too many for us to keep up with.
 In general, the smaller the chili, the hotter they are.
 A lot of Chinese dishes call for either long hot green peppers or small red chilis, both of which can be found in any grocery store.
 Hunan and Sichuan cuisine also make use of the dried red chili pepper, which can be found in most Asian groceries.

 Dry Spices and Condiments – Chili Powder

-Chili Powder has versatile use, Perfect condiment for pizza, pasta, sauces, dip, kebab, soup, dishes, BBQ, homemade hotpot and more.
-Its special flavor can help improve appetite, an essential seasoning in your cooking recipe. this hot chilli seasoning contains capsaicin which can help to stimulate body to create heat and keep yourself warm.
+Chili Powder has versatile use, a Perfect condiment for pizza, pasta, sauces, dip, kebab, soup, dishes, BBQ, homemade hotpot, and more.
+Its special flavor can help improve appetite, an essential seasoning in your cooking recipe. this hot chili seasoning contains capsaicin which can help to stimulate the body to create heat and keep yourself warm.
 Also great in promoting fat burning and speeding up metabolism.

 Dry Spices and Condiments – Korean Chili Powder

 Korean chili powder is mostly used to pickle kimchi, so most of it will be finely ground, and most of the Chinese chili powder is used for stir-fry or hot pot, and it will not be particularly fine, and the color will not be very bright.
 Korean paprika is brighter in color.

 Korean red chili powder and flakes do have a different flavor, however–we find that it’s slightly sweeter.
 If you’re a spicy food lover, you can buy a whole pound of it on amazon and use it for all of your cooking.